 - severe liver disease

-– blood clots in the lungs (symptoms include coughing, shortness of breath, chest pain and a fast heart rate), severe breathing difficulties
+- blood clots in the lungs (symptoms include coughing, shortness of breath, chest pain and a fast heart rate) or severe breathing difficulties

 - inflammation of the pancreas (symptoms include severe upper stomach pain, often with nausea and vomiting) if associated with severe infection or hypoxia (lack of oxygen)